ttu/patterns-and-principles/README.md

 # C# Patterns & Practices

-Code examples for Patterns and Practices - are these important anymore? training.
+Code examples for _Patterns and Practices, are these important anymore?_ training.

-Examples try to use more real-life cases than Coffee or Animal classes.
+Examples try to use more real-life cases than normal Coffee or Animal examples.
 Examples are in C# and some have Javascript implementation to show how this could be implemented with using only functions.

 > Work in progess